 It’s simple to purchase the plate!
 Online, simply visit www.mybmv.com and navigate to the special license plates.
 You also can go in person to your local license branch or order through the mail.
 New this year: all license plates are now mailed to you.
 You can get a tax break when buying this license plate that advocates for a charitable cause.
 You can deduct this fee on Schedule A of your taxes.

-The Rivergreenway Trail is a 25 mile long linear park in Fort Wayne and New Haven, Indiana.
-The trail is along the banks of the St. Marys, St. Joseph and Maumee Rivers.
+The Rivergreenway Trail is a 26-mile linear park in Fort Wayne and New Haven, Indiana.
+The system runs along the banks of the St. Marys, St. Joseph and Maumee Rivers.
 Much of the Rivergreenway has been funded by the State of Indiana and the federal Land and Water Conservation Fund.
 The Rivergreenway provides a great opportunity for recreation, fitness and conservation, as well as providing an alternative transportation network safely connecting the community.

 The Rivergreenway is owned and maintained by the Fort Wayne Parks and Recreation Department, the City of Fort Wayne Public Works Department, and the New Haven/Adams Township Parks & Recreation Department.